What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 If you own a turbocharged Subaru, especially a WRX or STI, an AOS should be at the top of your upgrade list.
 These engines are particularly susceptible to oil consumption, and the problem only gets worse with performance modifications that increase boost.
 The higher pressure forces oil vapor directly into your intake tract, coating your intercooler, throttle body, and intake valves with sludge.
 This contamination lowers your fuel's effective octane rating, which can lead to detonation and potential engine damage.
 Installing a high-quality AOS is the most effective way to protect your investment and ensure you get consistent power from your Subaru WRX upgrades.

-Essential Upgrades for Forester XT & Legacy GT
+An Essential Mod for Forester XT & Legacy GT

 The need for an AOS isn't limited to the WRX and STI.
 Other turbocharged models, like the Forester XT and Legacy GT, share similar engine architecture and face the same risks of oil contamination.
 For owners who use these vehicles for spirited driving, towing, or have added modifications, an AOS becomes a crucial component for engine reliability.
 It prevents the gradual performance degradation caused by carbon buildup and ensures your engine is breathing clean, oil-free air.
 Think of it as essential preventative maintenance that supports the long-term health of your engine, especially if you’re planning further performance parts installations.